BoxXV/boxxv.github.io/_posts/2020-04-27-c-sharp-multithreaded-and-parallel-programming-review.md

 -----

-### Chapter 7. async and await
+### Chapter 7: Data Parallelism

-7.1 Making Asynchronous Programming Simpler

-7.2 What Do async and await Actually Do?
-- Returning Values from async Methods
-- Should You Always Continue on the UI Thread?
+7.1 Parallel loop processing
+- How to do it
+- How it works

+7.2 Data parallelism on collections using Parallel.ForEach
+- How to do it
+- How it works

+7.3 Canceling a parallel loop
+- How to do it
-- Task.Delay
+- How it works

+7.4 Handling exceptions in parallel loops
+- How to do it
-- Task.WhenAll
+- How it works

-- Task.WhenAll, Error Handling
+7.5 Using thread-local variables in parallel loops
+- How to do it
-- Task.WhenAny
+- How it works
-- async/await Mechanics

-7.3 Summary
+7.6 Summary

 -----